Placement Exams for Undergraduate Students

 All international students newly arriving to the United States must take placement exams that are offered during registration periods.
 Placement exams will be offered starting in January 2014 for students admitted to the Spring 2014 semester.

 Your acceptance letter should have included the name and phone number of your academic advisor, who will assist you in choosing your classes for the first semester.
 It's important that you contact your advisor as soon as you get to campus.
 If you did not receive the name of an advisor on your acceptance letter, please contact email@example.com.

 All international graduate students whose TOEFL scores fall between 500 and 550 (written), 173 to 213 (computerized), or 61 to 80 (internet based), or whose IELTS score falls between 5 and 5.5 must take the English Proficiency Exam.
 (Graduate students who have been accepted to the English Language Institute take the Compass placement test by following the procedure for "Undergraduate Placement Exams" explained above).

-If you need to take the English Proficiency Exam, please review the information regarding the exam at nyit.edu/placement and register for your exam.
+If you need to take the English Proficiency Exam, please review the information regarding the exam and register at nyit.edu/placement.
 Please remember to bring your I-20 and picture I.D.

 For further information, contact English Language Institute Director Linda Comac at firstname.lastname@example.org or 516.686.7686.